 Depending on your auto insurance choices, you’ll have to pay at least $1,200, and possibly as much as $3,000, for an accident that’s not your fault.

 That’s a pretty steep price to pay when your only mistake was being in the wrong place at the wrong time.
-And unfortunately, there’s no way you can get out of it.
+Unfortunately, there’s no way you can get out of it.
 However unfair it may seem, that’s the way the no-fault auto insurance system works.

 This is precisely why you need to pursue a U-Haul truck accident lawsuit.
 You can’t let someone else’s negligent actions behind the wheel cost you or your family any more than it already has.